 Discover Dorset's wonderful heritage on walks and at other events with archaeologists from Dorset Council and other archaeologists working in the county.

-Hod Hill, Saturday 30 August 2025 from 10.30am to 1pm
+Hod Hill, Sunday 28 September 2025 from 10:30am to 1pm

 Booking is required as numbers are limited and in case of any last-minute changes.
+If you enjoy your walk, please give a donation to the walk leader on the day.

 Meet in the car park at Stourpaine church, DT11 8JZ, grid reference ST 8602 0936.